archbardinexile/BGCL/timeline.md

 #### **Aura Sol Orbis Becomes Exarch**

 Following the natural death of her father, Ardeat Sol Orbis, Aura Sol Orbis was heralded as the new Exarch in a grand coronation on the 11th day of Flavum.
 Accepting her crown at only 22 years of age, Aura took her chosen oath of redemption as a paladin of the Church, swearing to right the wrongs of the Medusae Wars and help those affected reintegrate into society.
 She would go on to declare her brother, [Spiro](characters#spiro-sol-orbis), Grand Paladin and Prefect of Ingenium, her sibling, [Sana](characters#sana-sol-orbis), Prefect of Madanau and her sister [Clara](characters#clara-sol-orbis), Prefect of [Tenebrae's Refuge](locations#tenebraes-refuge).

+### 990 PO

+#### **Abyssus is Discovered**

+In 990 PO, an advanced submarine made by Ingenium's top artificers succeeded in capturing image of illuminated, jellyfish-like domed structures at the bottom of the [Vena Trench](locations#vena-trench).
+The submarine was subsequently attacked on its return journey by merfolk riding giant sharks.
+Fortunately, the crew was able to escape unharmed.
+This mysterious underwater city was named Abyssus by explorers that until now had only inferred its existence.

 ### 996 PO